confluentinc/demo-dsp-fraud-detection/README.md

 # Real Time Fraud Detection With Confluent Cloud
-This demo will enable you to provision and test **real time** fraud detection using Private DB Connectors, Kafka event streams & real time Flink processing all easily orchestrated on Confluent Cloud.
+This demo will enable you to provision and test **real time** fraud detection using Connectors, Kafka event streams & real time Flink processing all easily orchestrated on Confluent Cloud.

 Fraud detection is crucial for protecting the financial assets of individuals and organizations in an increasingly digital world, leveraging analytical technologies to identify and prevent unethical activities and costly consequences.
 As digital transactions become more common, the complexity of fraud schemes also increases, requiring sophisticated detection methods.
 Modern methods like integrating advanced analytical and artificial intelligence algorithms help in identifying complex fraudulent patterns within vast datasets.

-This demo demonstrates how financial institutions can capture fraudulent transactions in real-time from databases that are on secure internal private networks by leveraging stream processing and private connectors.Through stream processing with Flink, transactions are joined, filtered, aggregated and analyzed in real time, while private connectors ensure that data flows securely between systems, offering a robust solution for modern fraud detection.
+This demo demonstrates how financial institutions can capture fraudulent transactions in real-time from databases by leveraging stream processing and connectors.
+Through stream processing with Flink, transactions are joined, filtered, aggregated and analyzed in real time, offering a robust solution for modern fraud detection.

 ## Demo Diagram
 ![architecture_diagram.png](img/architecture.png)